 Healthcare employees in approved critical needs positions working on a practicum or required clinical experience towards completion of a healthcare degree may be allowed to complete these requirements at their state agency or another state agency at the discretion of the agency head.
 This field placement at another state agency may be considered work time for participating employees.
 State agencies must report to the Department of Administration by August 31st of each year any expenditure under this provision.

-The Department of Administration shall compile a report of the responses and submit them to the Chairman of the Senate Finance Committee and the Chairman of the House Ways and Means Committee by October 1st of each year.
+17 The Department of Administration shall compile a report of the responses and submit them to the Chairman of the Senate Finance

+18 Committee and the Chairman of the House Ways and Means Committee by October 1st of each year.

+19 117.63.
+(GP: Governor's Budget Certification) The annual Executive Budget proposed by the Governor must be certified by the 20 Director of the Revenue and Fiscal Affairs Office or his designee in the same manner as the House Ways and Means and Senate 21 Finance Committee versions of the budget bill are certified.

 117.64.
-(GP: Governor's Budget Certification) The annual Executive Budget proposed by the Governor must be certified by the Director of the Revenue and Fiscal Affairs Office or his designee in the same manner as the House Ways and Means and Senate Finance Committee versions of the budget bill are certified.

-117.65.
 (GP: Voluntary Furlough) Agency heads may institute a voluntary employee furlough program of not more than ninety days per fiscal year.
 During this voluntary furlough, the state employees shall be entitled to participate in the same state benefits as otherwise available to them except for receiving their salaries.
-As to those benefits which require employer and employee contributions, the state agencies, institutions and departments will be responsible for making both employer and employee contributions if coverage would otherwise be interrupted; and as to those benefits which require only employee contributions, the employee remains solely responsible for making those contributions.
+As to those benefits which require employer and employee contributions, the state agencies, institutions and departments will be responsible for making both employee and employee contributions if coverage would otherwise be interrupted; and as to those benefits which require only employee contributions, the employee remains solely responsible for making those contributions.
 In the event an agency's reduction is due solely to the General Assembly transferring or deleting a program, this provision does not apply.

-117.66.
-(GP: Governor's Security Detail) The State Law Enforcement Division, the Department of Public Safety, and the Department of Natural Resources shall provide a security detail to the Governor in a manner agreed to by the State Law Enforcement Division, the Department of Public Safety, the Department of Natural Resources, and the Office of Governor.
-Reimbursement to the State Law Enforcement Division, the Department of Public Safety, and the Department of Natural Resources to offset the cost of the security detail for the Governor shall be made in an amount agreed to by the State Law Enforcement Division, the Department of Public Safety, the Department of Natural Resources, and the Office of Governor from funds appropriated to the Office of Governor for this purpose. enforcement officers assigned to security detail for the Governor shall only perform services related to security and shall not provide any unrelated service during the assignment.
+29 117.65.
+(GP: Governor's Security Detail) The State Law Enforcement Division, the Department of Public Safety, and the 30 Department of Natural Resources shall provide a security detail to the Governor in a manner agreed to by the State Law Enforcement 31 Division, the Department of Public Safety, the Department of Natural Resources, and the Office of Governor.
+Reimbursement to the 32 State Law Enforcement Division, the Department of Public Safety, and the Department of Natural Resources to offset the cost of the 33 security detail for the Governor shall be made in an amount agreed to by the State Law Enforcement Division, the Department of 34 Division, the Department of Public Safety and the Department of Natural Resources to offset the cost of the 35 security detail for the Governor shall be made in an amount agreed to by the State Law Enforcement Division, the Department of 36 State Law Enforcement Division, the Department of Public Safety and the Department of Natural Resources to offset the cost of the 37 State Law Enforcement Division, the Department of Public Safety and the Department of Natural Resources to offset the cost of the 38 Security detail for the Governor shall be made in an amount agreed to by the State Law Enforcement Division, the Department of 39 Division of the Department of Public Safety and the Department Division of Department of 30 Division of Division of Division of Department Division of Department Division of Division of Department Div and shall not provide any unrelated service during the assignment.